 In August 2019 the State of California lowered the notification levels to 5.1 ppt. for PFOA and 6.5 ppt. for PFOS.
 Lifetime Health Advisory Levels, had previously been established at 70 ppt as the combine PFOA and PFOS concentration.
-During 2019 all samples were below the Lifetime Health Advisory Response Levels however some samples exceeded the Notification Levels.
+During 2020 all samples were below the Lifetime Health Advisory Response Levels however some samples exceeded the Notification Levels.
 Lifetime consumption of drinking water with PFOA and PFOS above the NL may result in adverse health effects.
 Perfluorooctanoic Acid (PFOA) exposures resulted in increased liver weight in laboratory animals.
 Perfluorooctane Sulfonic Acid (PFOS) exposures resulted in immune suppression, specifically, a decrease in antibody response to an exogenous antigen challenge.
+Please see page 6 for results.